Entertainment for Alzheimer’s

 Entertainment media provide us with one of our biggest sources of reminiscence therapy.
 Old movies and television shows, recordings of old radio programs, live performances and recordings of songs and music from the 30s and 40s; any of these could inspire a memory.
 And the older movies are often better, not only because they are recognizable, but because they are simpler.
-More recent movies often have plots that are difficult to follow for anyone, let alone someone with cognitive challenges.
+More recent movies often have plots that are difficult to follow for anyone, choreography and sound that can be mind-boggling.
+Cognitive and perceptual challenges put many contemporary movies outside the realm of entertainment for Alzheimer’s.

 Movies and Documentaries

 Feature movies are a first choice for many when it comes to finding a distraction from the routine of our daily life.
 Musicals, comedies, and movies that feature dancing can provide entertainment without the need to follow a complex plot.
 What could be more iconic, or entertaining, than to watch Fred Astaire dancing on the silver screen, or even the TV screen, with any of his many partners.
-That’s Cyd Charisse with Fred in the picture at the top of this page in a scene from The Band Wagon.
-Many of these great old films are available at your local library in CD format.
+That’s Cyd Charisse with Fred dancing in the picture at the top of this page.
+It’s a scene from The Band Wagon.
+Many of these great old films are available at your local library in CD format and are usually appropriate for people in early and middle stages of dementia.

 Nature documentaries are another entertaining option.
 Many rely heavily on the visual grandeur of their subject to tell the story.
-In our experience, people with Alzheimer’s disease and dementia enjoy these immensely.
+In our experience, people with dementia enjoy these immensely.
 Award winning documentary films like The Planet Earth, and March of the Penguins are also available at most public libraries.
+These are wonderful nature series; also appropriate for people in early and middle stage.

 Talk about iconic images from our past.
 This young family may be waiting for the broadcast of a Jack Benny or Fibber McGee And Molly episode.
 From the look on the little boys face he is more likely anticipating sharing an adventure with The Shadow or riding with The Lone Ranger.
 To you this may be a quaint image of Americana, but if the little boy in this picture is alive today, there is about a 25% chance that he has dementia.
 He grew up in a time before television.
 If he is living with dementia today, memories of radio are probably more real to him than are the TV shows he watched later.